grigory93/crypto-interest/README.md

    * References for more information

 ### Resources
-  * For platforms on interest rates, fees, and how to open an account with promotion code
+  * For platforms include about, web site, mission, interest rates, fees, and how to open an account with promotion code; also includes info on rank, percent of volume, volume, and trading pairs if platform is also exchange
-  * For assets on their purpose, web site, and white paper
+  * For crypto include their purpose, web site, white paper, blockchain explorer, up to date trading info like price, change, volume, market cap and supply

 ## Disclaimers: